Green Restaurants: Learn How to Become an Eco-Friendly Restaurant

-13. Include waste disposal bins in your restaurant clearly marked “recyclable” or “landfill,” so customers don’t put the wrong items in the wrong bins.
+13. Include waste disposal bins in your restaurant clearly marked “recyclable” or “landfill,” so guests don’t put the wrong items in the wrong bins.

 14. Send waste to a recycling stream instead of dumpsters.
 The added benefit here is that you’ll also reduce trash collection costs.

 15. Understand local recycling rules in your area, so the process runs without a hitch.

 Guests increasingly care about the origins of food, including whether ingredients were ethically sourced or if any animals were harmed.